Phys Act Nutr Search

 All manuscripts must be submitted via the Electric Editorial System (EES) (https://www.e-pan.org).
 Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office (jenbedit@gmail.com).
 All correspondence regarding submitted manuscripts will be through e-mail.
 Authors who are unable to provide an electronic version of their manuscript or are in circumstances that prevent online submission, must contact the Editorial Office prior to submission to discuss alternate options.
 A manuscript submission through the EES consists of a minimum of two distinct files: a cover letter and the manuscript.
 The EES accepts files from a wide range of word processing applications.
 However, the preferred file format is Microsoft Word.
 Please note that PDF files are not accepted for submission.
 When the files to be submitted have been uploaded, the system will automatically generate an electronic (PDF) proof, which is then used for peer review.

 All documents must be typed in 12-point font and double-spaced with one-inch margins.
-All pages must be numbered consecutively.
+Include page numbers and line numbers in the manuscript file.
+Use continuous line numbers (do not restart the numbering on each page).
 The manuscript file must follow the general instructions on style/arrangement, particularly the reference style.
 Tables (Excel or Word) and Figures (PPT) should be included as separate, individual files.
 Revised manuscripts must also be accompanied by a file (separate from the cover letter) with responses to reviewers' comments.
 The text, tables, and graphics must be submitted as separate files.
 Complete instructions for electronic artwork submission are accessible at the PAN home page.
 The website guides authors through the creation and submission of various files.

 2.2 Cover letter